JelleZijlstra/sqltree/README.md

 # sqltree

-sqltree is an experimental parser for SQL, providing a syntax tree for SQL queries.
+`sqltree` is an experimental parser for SQL, providing a syntax tree for SQL queries.
 Possible use cases include:

 - Static analysis (for example, to validate column names)
 - Translating queries to another SQL dialect
 - Autoformatting

-sqltree is in an early stage of development, but it can parse basic queries:
+`sqltree` can parse queries:

 ```
 $ python -m sqltree "SELECT * FROM x WHERE x = 3"